adarshtm2000/Academic-Projects/Main_project/Readme.txt

-"This is my academic project completed for the fulfillment of B.Tech in Computer Science and Engineering from the College of Engineering Chengannur."
+"This is my academic main project completed for the fulfillment of B.Tech in Computer Science and Engineering from the College of Engineering Chengannur."
 About the project
 -
 -